Materials-Consortia/OPTIMADE/optimade.md

 the latter MUST be converted to a float using conventions of stdlib's `atof`.

-* No conversion is needed for a string property and a numeric or string token.
+* Given a string property and a numeric token, the string value (verbatim sequence of characters) of the latter MUST be used.

 * If a comparison is provided between only constants of incompatible types, e.g., `5 < "13"`, the implementation MUST respond with an error.
 The same